-The condensed consolidated financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the SEC.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
-Accordingly, these condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Annual Report.
+The condensed consolidated financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") have been condensed or omitted from this report, as is permitted by such rules and regulations.
+Accordingly, these condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017 (the "Annual Report").